-Sarah RhodesSubject Consultant for International Developmentsarah.rhodes@bodleian.ox.ac.ukJo GardnerSubject Consultant for Politics & IRjo.gardner@bodleian.ox.ac.uk

-Jo GardnerSubject Consultant for Politics & IRjo.gardner@bodleian.ox.ac.ukJohn SouthallSocial Sciences data management queriesjohn.southall@bodleian.ox.ac.uk
+sarah.rhodes@bodleian.ox.ac.uk

+jo.gardner@bodleian.ox.ac.uk

+john.southall@bodleian.ox.ac.uk

 3. The Degree

 Aims and Objectives

 The MSc in Global Governance and Diplomacy is a nine-month course designed to provide high-quality graduate training about the institutions and processes of global governance and diplomacy and will prepare you for a career in those fields and beyond.
 It aims to prepare students for careers in diplomacy and/or regional and transnational institutions of governance such as international and nongovernmental organizations, and private sector firms interacting with these institutions.
 It also prepares students for, and develops the necessary skills for, doctoral research in related disciplines.